 - Although the personal auto policy will never provide protection for tools or equipment, this coverage can easily be endorsed onto the commercial auto policy by using an inland marine rider.
 Having your tools and equipment stolen from your vehicle while parked at the job site can easily put a major dent in your company’s resources.

-The differences between personal auto insurance and commercial insurance are there because the risk is different from individuals, families and a business.
+The differences between personal auto insurance and commercial insurance are there because the risk is different from individuals, families and businesses.

 A commercial auto policy contains much higher liability limits that are necessary because of the higher asset value of a company versus a household.
 Where a personal auto policy’s highest limit is $250,000, the commercial auto policy offers limits as high as $4 million dollars and can be extended even higher by using a commercial umbrella policy.